Skip advert

 How long do car batteries last?

-Your modern day battery not only has to crank the engine and create a spark (unless you drive a diesel) but there are a host of complicated on-board computers and ECUs to power, too.
-Add to this features like high-power speakers, electric windows and heated seats and the drain on your battery is huge, and that’s before you put your phone on charge!
+A modern battery doesn’t only have to crank the engine but there are a host of complicated on-board computers and ECUs to power, too.
+Add to this features like high-power speakers, electric windows and heated seats and the drain on your battery is huge, and that’s before you put your phone on charge.

 Advertisement - Article continues below